 In year 9 the students are more focused on the selection and application of their skill set and begin to develop analytical skills to evaluate and improve their own performance and that of others.
-This is completed in preparation for GCSE and V-Cert PE in year 10 & 11.
+This is completed in preparation for GCSE and OCR Cambridge Nationals Level 2 in Sport Studies in year 10 & 11.

 key stage 4

-In Key Stage 4, we offer GCSE and V-Cert PE, alongside our core offer in years 10 and 11.
+In Key Stage 4, we offer GCSE and OCR Cambridge Nationals Level 2 in Sport Studies , alongside our core offer in years 10 and 11.
 During these courses students receive a well-rounded and full introduction to the world of sport, sport science, health and fitness.
 They will develop an understanding of how the mind and body works in relation to performance and how physical activities benefit health, fitness and well-being.